mattcaseycpa/project1/README.md

 | ------------------ | --------------------- |
 |![Top 10 Happiest Countries](Project_Images/top_happy_10_countries.png)| ![Bottom 10 Happiest Countries](Project_Images/bottom_happy_10_countries.png) |

+Happiest countries are found in Scandinavia followed by New Zealand and Australia.
+Happiest score recorded by Denmark.
+Countries with smaller populations are the happiest in Western Europe.
+The least happy countries are found in African except for Syria.
+Togo followed by Syria are the least happy countries.
+We also made analysis by region and hemisphere.
+Regions in Northern America, and New Zealand & Australia are the happiest followed by western Europe.
+Countries near the equator that lie both in northern and southern hemisphere are the happiest while the southern hemisphere record the least happy by Hemisphere.
+Many African countries with low happiness score are found in Southern Hemisphere that affected Hemisphere score to be low while happiest regions are in southern hemisphere.
+The data is consistent with results obtained country by country comparison.
+The Scandinavian countries are few when grouped in a region with several countries in western Europe to affect the region score.

 _____  _____  _____  _____  _____  _____  _____  _____  _____  _____